 Cryptocurrency mining has been very popular in the industry since the inception of Bitcoin in 2009.
 When it comes to mining, we know it has to do with a group of people who dedicate their time to make more of a digital asset available as they get rewarded in exchange for the computer power.

 But in reality, it’s more than that.
 In the blockchain, all the transactions need to get verified and approved.
 The verification process is done by the miners, who are using their computing power solves complex mathematical equations.
 Once solved, it needs to be verified by the 51% of other miners before it gets approved and placed on the blockchain.
 Only then, the miner who solved the equation gets rewarded.
-If we were to understand how ethereum mining process works completely, we would need to dive even deeper.
+If we were to understand how the ethereum mining process works completely, we would need to dive even deeper.

 However, a number of people think all cryptocurrencies reward miners with the same amount of money.
 I beg to differ, this is not true.